-In most cases, the claimant was in fact overpaid some amount of money.
+I can't afford to repay the amount they're asking.
+What do I do?In most cases, the claimant was in fact overpaid some amount of money.
 Even if you are able to convince the judge to remove the 30% penalty, the sum can still be staggering for an unemployed person.

 In some cases, you and/or your attorney may be able to convince the judge that it would cause extreme financial hardship for you to repay the amounts due.
 Whether the judge will excuse the debt is largely dependent on what your income and expenditures are, whether you used the overpayment for vital necessities of life, and to what degree fault may be attributed to you.

 No matter how much you are struggling financially, you cannot count on the actual overpayment amount being excused due to financial hardship.
 If it is not, the matter will be turned back over to the EDD collections department, and you can try to establish a reasonable payment plan.
 In extreme cases, EDD may obtain a court judgment against you and garnish your future wages.